MoreiraLAB/synpred/README.md

 **Prerequisites**

-To properly run SynPred without interfering the user should setup an isolate conda environment.
+To properly run SynPred the user should setup an isolate conda environment.
 Please follow the specifications below.
-1. `conda create --name synpred_env python=3.8.2` - There is no problem in changing the environment name, provided the user uses the same name onward, however, the user should use this Python version, as some packages (e.g. Tensorflow) do not have installation support with pip at the timing of writing this tutorial.
+1. `conda create --name synpred_env python=3.8.2` - There is no problem in changing the environment name, provided the user uses the same name onward.
+However, the user should use this Python version, as some packages (e.g. Tensorflow) do not have installation support with pip at the timing of writing this tutorial.
 2. `conda activate synpred_env` - All the following steps should be performed in the environment.

 Then, the user needs to install several packages: